schollz/carp/README.md

 # carp
-Korg NTS-1 / Minilogue / Prologue chord arpeggiator (carp) sequencer
+Korg NTS-1 chord arpeggiator (carp) sequencer.

+## Todo

+- [ ] Implement arpeggiator that works with any synth